Shalinderjeet/Deploy-MongoDb-and-MongoExpress-in-K8s/README.md

 Deploy MongoDB and MongoExpressconfiguration and credentials extracted into ConfigMap and Secret.

+K8s resources used:- 2 Deployments, 2 Services, 1 secret and 1 configmap.

 Details:- See Image p1 in repository

 Create a basic template for the deployment of a Mongo database with a Mongo image listening on port 27017.